UNIVERSE-DAO/UNIVERSE/docs/PHILOSOPHY.md

 Sovereignty is sacred.

-The UNIVERSE is committed to sovereignty-first infrastructure, where individuals are responsible for their data, identity, and choices — **no permission needed**.
+The UNIVERSE is committed to sovereignty-first infrastructure, where individuals are responsible for their data, identity, and choices.

 Why?
 Because **freedom cannot be optimized**.